Dean McDermott: Personal life

 McDermott's first wife is actress Mary Jo Eustace.
 They have one child, son Jack Montgomery (born October 10, 1998).
 In July 2005, McDermott began filming the Lifetime TV movie Mind Over Murder in Ottawa, during which he met actress Tori Spelling, who was then married to writer-actor Charlie Shanian.
-Spelling and McDermott began cheating on their spouses the night they met.
-Upon his subsequent divorce from Eustace, McDermott was granted joint custody of their son Jack, opting not to move forward with the adoption of a baby girl, Lola, whom he and Eustace were in the process of adopting prior to their separation.
-However, according to recent Instagram posts, Tori Spelling refers to Lola Eustace as her “step daughter” and Lola refers to Dean McDermott as her “dad”.
+Spelling and McDermott began an affair the night they met.
+Upon his subsequent divorce from Eustace, McDermott was granted joint custody of their son Jack, opting not to move forward with the adoption of a baby girl, Lola Eustace (born July 7, 2004), whom he and Eustace were in the process of adopting prior to their separation.
+However, according to recent Instagram posts, McDermott refers to Lola as his “step daughter” and Lola refers to McDermott as her “dad”.

 McDermott married Tori Spelling on May 7, 2006, in Fiji.
 Spelling and McDermott renewed their vows on May 8, 2010, in Beverly Hills.
 Spelling and McDermott have five children: three sons, Liam Aaron (born March 13, 2007), Finn Davey (born August 30, 2012) and Beau Dean (born March 2, 2017) and two daughters, Stella Doreen (born June 9, 2008) and Hattie Margaret (born October 10, 2011).

 On July 1, 2010, McDermott was involved in a dirt bike accident, his second motorcycle accident of the year.
 He was hospitalized in Los Angeles with a punctured and collapsed lung, and doctors said they expected him to make a full recovery.
 McDermott was released from the hospital on July 6, 2010.

 McDermott became an American citizen at a ceremony in Los Angeles on August 21, 2010.